 There are two main steps that will help you deal with the feelings of anger or resentment after a drunk driving accident.
 Both of these steps are equally important as you walk the road to recovery as an Atlanta DUI victim.

 - Do not deny the feelings.
 It is important to emphasize that feeling anger or resentment after a drunk driving accident is extremely common.
 How could you not feel this way?
 It is important to embrace the experience of your resentment as part of the healing process, not deny yourself the chance to feel this way.
 Post-trauma counseling may help you in this stage.

 - Take action to get justice.
 Making things right can be an important part of the healing process.
 If you feel like the criminal system did not sufficiently punish the drunk driver who changed your life forever, it is important to know that you may have other legal options in the form of an Atlanta drunk driving injury case to recover financial compensation.

-To learn more about you legal rights in these cases, call the Law Offices of Shane Smith Law for a free consultation about your claim.
+To learn more about you legal rights in these cases, call Shane Smith Law Law for a free consultation about your claim.
 You can reach us anytime (770) HURT-999 or by filling out the form on this page.